AgentHub: A Registry for Discoverable, Verifiable, and Reproducible AI Agents: Introduction

 \section{Introduction}

-LLM-based agents are rapidly entering workflows, from scientific discovery~\cite{gottweis_towards_2025} to software engineering~\cite{zhang2024autocoderover}. \JD{Confirm our list of properties here matches the 3rd paragraph of the intro (or close to it), and then also what happens in \$3} Unlike static software packages or pretrained models~\cite{JiangPTMReuse}, \textbf{\textit{Agents}} act with autonomy, compose tools dynamically, evolve (self-refine) over time, and can operate at scale~\cite{GoogleCloudAIAgents,He2025LLMMultiAgent}.
-We believe that these attributes necessitate a new approach to sharing and composing the associated artifacts.
+LLM-based agents are rapidly entering workflows, from scientific discovery~\cite{gottweis_towards_2025} to software engineering~\cite{zhang2024autocoderover}.
+Unlike static software packages or pretrained models~\cite{JiangPTMReuse}, \emph{agents} act with autonomy, compose tools dynamically, evolve (self-refine) over time, and can operate at scale~\cite{GoogleCloudAIAgents,He2025LLMMultiAgent}.
+We believe these attributes necessitate a new approach to sharing and composing the associated artifacts.
 As agent adoption grows, the lack of suitable infrastructure risks limiting both research progress and real-world impact.

 In designing a registry for agent sharing, we can learn from the ecosystems for earlier kinds of software.
-Conventional software registries such as PyPI, npm, and Maven Central show the value of structured metadata, dependency graphs, and signed provenance~\cite{Zimmermann2019,schorlemmer2024signing}.
+Conventional registries such as PyPI, npm, and Maven Central show the value of structured metadata, dependency graphs, and signed provenance~\cite{Zimmermann2019,schorlemmer2024signing}.
 More recently, registries for pre-trained models, \eg Hugging Face, expose artifacts and informal model cards, but in an effort to keep up with rapid change they omit normalized dependency and capability schemas, hampering reuse~\cite{JiangPTMReuse,jiang2024peatmoss,Jiang2025Naming}.
-Meanwhile, emerging agent protocols, including the Model Context Protocol (MCP)~\cite{mcp-registry-repo,mcp-registry-blog}, and the Agent Name Service (ANS)~\cite{ans}, strengthen connectivity and naming but stop short of delivering a \textit{registry layer}.
-The result: a fragmented landscape lacking features such as capabilities evidence and lifecycle status.
+Meanwhile, emerging agent protocols, including the Model Context Protocol (MCP)~\cite{mcp-registry-repo,mcp-registry-blog} and the Agent Name Service (ANS)~\cite{ans}, strengthen connectivity and naming but stop short of delivering a \textit{registry layer}.
+The result is a fragmented landscape lacking features such as capability evidence and lifecycle status.

-We envision \textit{\textbf{AgentHub}}, a registry to support the production and consumption of software agents (\cref{fig:agenthub-arch}).
-An agent registry shares some requirements of earlier registries. \JD{Reminder, if we are updating \$3 then we will need to come back here to fix.} However, unlike conventional artifacts, agents' autonomy and dynamic composition demand transparent capability schemas and evidence (\cref{sec:Research-Capabilities}); their continual evolution requires lifecycle visibility and fast revocation (\cref{sec:Research-Lifecycles}); cross-protocol operation calls for ecosystem interoperability (\cref{sec:Research-Interop}); and large-scale, automated reuse raises openness, governance, and security concerns (\cref{sec:Research-OpennessAndGovernance,sec:Research-TrustAndSecurity}).